ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 ### <a name="introduction"></a> Introduction

-The **Luthier Authentication Framework-CI** is a structure on which user authentication systems are built in CodeIgniter.
+The **Luthier CI Authentication Framework** is a structure on which user authentication systems are built in CodeIgniter.
 It offers answers to two major dilemmas: where users are obtained from and how they are available in your application.

 During the process the **User Providers** are used.
 A User Provider is a class that is responsible for obtaining the authenticated user from somewhere, working as an intermediary between CodeIgniter and, for example, a database, an API or even an array of users loaded into memory.